You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 Here are a few more useful tips when working with Pumice Rock for the first time.

-Inspect the stones to see confirm the intended type of Lava Rock has been acquired.
+Inspect the stones to confirm the intended type of Lava Rock has been acquired.

 Based on the color as well as the sturdiness of the stone, you should be able to identify possible unwanted minerals hitchhiking along with the supply.

-Before placing any type of Lava Rock in an acidic vivarium, always do a quick alkaline test to assure there are no possibly toxic minerals contained within the rock.
+Before placing any type of Lava Rock in an acidic vivarium, always do a quick alkaline test to ensure there are no possibly toxic minerals contained within the rock.

 As usual, clean the Pumice Rock to remove access dust or loose particles from the surface.